Expenditure items can vary significantly from one activity to another. Any legitimate expense that is eligible can be included in the budget.

 This program may fund up to 80% of your activity costs.
 You must demonstrate at least 20% income, or your application will be ineligible.

-The following page has a table with examples of eligible expenditure items.
-Make sure you check What Can’t I Apply For on page 3 for ineligible items.
+Examples of eligible expenditure items are here below.
+Make sure you check What Can’t I Apply For for ineligible items.

 Eligible expenditure items